 - Support for a family member who is dealing with a mental health problem or an addiction

-Outreach’s counseling meets the unique needs of children living in these uncertain times.
+Outreach’s counseling meets the unique needs of youth living in these uncertain times.

 Normal developmental issues of youth (e.g. physical changes, independence, and peer pressure) are enormously complicated by factors such as family turmoil, mental, and emotional health, drug and alcohol abuse, physical and sexual abuse, violence, sexual pressures and economic stress.

 Outreach seeks to establish a safe, nonjudgmental space where children and teens can come for help with these difficulties.
 In most instances, other family members participate in the therapy process.
 Counseling can be scheduled in either our Mt.
-Lebanon or downtown office.
+Lebanon or Bethel Park office (for Bethel Park residents only).

 Group counseling involves approximately 5 to 10 students (or clients) meeting with 1-2 trained counselor(s), typically once a week for 1 to 2 hours.
 Group members talk about a variety of issues including exploring relationships, improving self-esteem, and enhancing coping skills.
 Group members share information about themselves and provide feedback to others while group leaders facilitate productive communication in the group.